leva13007/memora-cards/docs/git-flow.md

 - `main` is protected:
   - All changes must go through PR and review
   - Direct commits are blocked
-- `dev` is semi-protected:
+- `develop` is semi-protected:
   - PRs are encouraged, but trusted contributors can commit directly if needed

 ---

 ## 📅 Releases

-- Merge `dev → main` only when a new version is ready
+- Merge `develop → main` only when a new version is ready
 - Create a GitHub Release + update `CHANGELOG.md`

 ---